-The MIME RFCs 2045, 2046 and 2047 define message content structure by defining structured body parts, defining a typing mechanism for identifying different media types, and defining a set of encoding schemes to encode data into mail-safe characters.
+The MIME RFCs 2045, 2046 and 2047 define message content structure by defining structured body parts, a typing mechanism for identifying different media types, and a set of encoding schemes to encode data into mail-safe characters.

-The Internet Mail package allows clients to create, to use and to send messages conforming to the standards listed above.
+The Internet Mail package allows clients to create, use and send messages conforming to the standards listed above.
 It gives service providers a set of base classes and utilities they can use to implement Stores and Transports that use the Internet mail protocols.
 See "MimeMessage Object Hierarchy" for a Mime class and interface hierarchy diagram.